cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 ```
 2. Install CMake
 Go to https://cmake.org/download/.
 Under binary distributions, download the latest pre-compiled binaries for your platform.
-** If no binary is available for your platform, you will have to install from source.
+NOTE: If no binary is available for your platform, you will have to install from source.
 See https://cmake.org/install/ under the Linux, UNIX section for more details.

 3. Install OpenMPI